-Trump Lands In France Friday, Gets Into Immediate Argument With French President
+Trump Lands In France On Friday, Gets Into Immediate Argument With French President

 Just Tuesday, Macron said the European Union needs a “real European army.”

 “We have to protect ourselves with respect to China, Russia and even the United States of America,” he said.
-He said the U.S. has been a less reliable ally since Trump became President.
+He said the U.S. has been a less reliable ally since Trump became president.

-Historically, France was the first-ever ally to the United States of America.
+Historically, France was the first-ever ally to America.
 Through King Louis XVI, France sent the U.S. foreign aid during the Revolutionary War.

 As the President and First Lady make their second official visit to France, the historic alliance between America and the French Republic is thriving thanks to the close bond between President @realDonaldTrump and French President Emmanuel Macron. pic.twitter.com/77hCQ3W6GY